n0taamaz0nw0rkerr/Waffles-Firmware/README.md

 ⚠️ Important: Waffles Firmware is for ethical research, education, and defensive testing in controlled environments only.
 Do not deploy to devices connected to production networks or devices you do not own/explicitly have permission to test.
 If you do not follow these instructions you could face serious trouble.

-⚠️ Important: Waffles Firmware is for ethical research, education, and defensive testing in controlled environments only.
-Do not deploy to devices connected to production networks or devices you do not own/explicitly have permission to test.